li143yf/LocalGNN/README.md

 ### Graph Partitioning Algorithms
 <p align="justify">
 METIS, LDG, and FENNEL are provided by us in `util/li_Partitioner.py`.
-NE, DBH, and HDRF are from the original paper.
+NE, DBH, and HDRF are from the original paper.</p>

+### Explanation of the Document

+util/Module.py includes GNN model.

+util/li_Partitioner.py includes node partitioning algorithms to divide the local graph

 ### Examples
 <p align="justify">